 What to bring to the assessment?
-Complete pencil case and calculator.
+Complete pencil case and calculator (only if taking Maths).

 Innovative, persistent and undeniably imaginative, our Art Scholars' area of excellence is of their own choosing, particularly as they get older.
 They are creative role models, both introvert and extrovert who champion the value of art to others.